-• Are the results described and interpreted correctly?
+Are the results described and interpreted correctly?
 No Figure 3 is very important to the manuscript, but the quality is terrible.
 The shape of the points in the left panels and the variable names in the right panels are not distinguishable.
+The quality of the figure has been improved.
+The dots on the left and the titles on the right have been enlarged.

 To interpret the right panels, it is also not clear when significant differences can/should be considered.